 Do not use supplemental transmission fluid additives, treatments or cleaning agents.
 The use of these materials may affect transmission operation and result in damage to internal transmission components.

 Automatic transmission fluid filter (if equipped)

-The TorqShift automatic transmission is equipped with a serviceable external fluid filter mounted on the driver's side of the transmission.
-Refer to the scheduled maintenance information for service intervals.
+The Torqshift automatic transmission is equipped with a serviceable external fluid filter mounted on the driver's side of the transmission as shown in the illustration.